mgoyalitm/mgoyalitm/README.md

 ### Geometry-Driven Tooling
 Freeform Bézier editors, planning engines, and analytic geometry utilities built on domain-specific geometry kernels without relying on dense polygon discretization.

----

-## Background

-Former Lead Engineer at HCL Tech with experience delivering **algorithm-heavy systems** across imaging, geometry, and simulation domains.
-I specialize in problems where **math and performance matter more than UI frameworks**.

----

-> I build engines, not demos—and I care about correctness as much as speed.